skypjack/entt/README.md

     auto view = registry.view<Sprite>();
     ```

-  Components and entities are stored in tightly packed arrays and single component views are the fastest solution to iterate over them.<br/>
+  Components and entities are stored in tightly packed arrays and single component views are the fastest solution to iterate them.<br/>
   They have the _C++11-ish_ `begin` and `end` member function that allow users to use them in a typical range-for loop:

     ```cpp